 A Digital Copy after distribution has begun and a "Special Thanks" credit at the end of the film, with the option of submitting 1 name to the "For Our Dearly Departed" dedication credits.Estimated delivery:

-Handmade "Billy Tate" Replica T-Shirt that appeared in the film, a Chance to Title the Film (1 Title Submission to be entered into a selection pool for the producers and director), a personalized "Thank You" Card from a cast or crew member, a digital copy after distribution has begun, and a "Special Thanks" credit, with the option of submitting 1 name to the "For Our Dearly Departed" credits.Estimated delivery:Ships within the US only
+Handmade "Billy Tate" Replica T-Shirt that appeared in the film, a Chance to Title the Film (1 Title Submission to be entered into a selection pool for the producers and director), a personalized "Thank You" Card from a cast or crew member, a digital copy after distribution has begun, and a "Special Thanks" credit, with the option of submitting 1 name to the "For Our Dearly Departed" credits.Estimated delivery:Only ships to: United States

-A DVD of the film, including Special Features once distribution has begun, a handmade "Billy Tate" Replica T-Shirt that appeared in the film, a chance to title the film, a personalized "Thank You" Card from a cast or crew member, a digital copy after distribution has begun, and a "Special Thanks" credit, with the option of submitting 1 name to the "For Our Dearly Departed" credits.Estimated delivery:Ships within the US only
+A DVD of the film, including Special Features once distribution has begun, a handmade "Billy Tate" Replica T-Shirt that appeared in the film, a chance to title the film, a personalized "Thank You" Card from a cast or crew member, a digital copy after distribution has begun, and a "Special Thanks" credit, with the option of submitting 1 name to the "For Our Dearly Departed" credits.Estimated delivery:Only ships to: United States

 Invite to an exclusive Cast and Crew Screening in Chicago, IL, Handmade "Stab-Me-Knife" Replica Prop that appeared in the film, a DVD of the film including Special Features once distribution has begun, a handmade "Billy Tate" Replica T-Shirt, a chance to title the film, a digital copy after distribution has begun, and a "Special Thanks" credit at the end of the film, with the option of submitting 1 name to the "For Our Dearly Departed" credits.
-(If you do not live in Chicago, you will have to provide your own travel and accommodations.)Estimated delivery:Ships within the US only
+(If you do not live in Chicago, you will have to provide your own travel and accommodations.)Estimated delivery:Only ships to: United States

 1 backer Limited (5 left of 6)

 Candle lit Dinner with our Director prepared by our Editor-N-Chef in Chicago, IL, Invite to an Exclusive Cast and Crew Screening in Chicago, IL, an "Executive Producer" credit, a handmade "Stab-Me-Knife" Replica Prop, a "Fake Credit", a DVD of the film including Special Features once distribution has begun, a handmade "Billy Tate" Replica T-Shirt, a chance to title the film, a digital copy after distribution has begun, and a "Special Thanks" credit, with the option of submitting 1 name to the "For Our Departed" section of the credits.
-(If you do not live in Chicago, you will have to provide your own travel and accommodations.)Estimated delivery:Ships within the US only
+(If you do not live in Chicago, you will have to provide your own travel and accommodations.)Estimated delivery:Only ships to: United States

 - (30 days)